-2) Visit the Uffizi Gallery and the Galleria dell’Accademia –
+2) Visit the Uffizi Gallery or the Galleria dell’Accademia –

 Known by many as the Cradle of the Renaissance, Florence has maintained it’s reputation as Italy’s artistic capital over the years.
-In this way, two of the most famous Florence attractions: the Uffizi Gallery (that contains one of the oldest and most famous art collections in the world) and the Galleria Dell’Accademia (which is home to Michelangelo’s David).
+In this way, two of the most famous Florence attractions are the Uffizi Gallery (that contains one of the oldest and most famous art collections in the world) and the Galleria Dell’Accademia (which is home to Michelangelo’s David).

-TOP TIP: If these galleries are high on your list of ‘What to see in Florence’, then you might want to spend more than one day in the city as visiting will take up more quite a lot of your day!
+Even so, If the Ufizzi gallery is high on your list of ‘What to see in Florence’, then you might want to spend more than one day in the city as visiting will take up quite a lot of your day!
 Comparively, the Galleria dell’Accademia is fairly small and thus much quicker to tour.

 The palace is full of beautifully decorated rooms with elaborately painted ceilings, the most impressive of which is the Hall of the Five Hundred.
 Built in 1494 during Florence’s time as a republic, large frescos by Leonardo da Vinci and Michelangelo adore the walls.
 To think that these two great artists completed the work simultaneously is quite remarkable!

 This said, what makes the Palazzo Vecchio one of the best places to visit in Florence is its tower.
-Standing at 95 meters, the top of the tower provides the most breath-taking views over Florence, including a great perspective over the Duomo.
-You have to climb 416 steps to be rewarded with these views, but trust me it’s more than worth it!
+Standing at 95 meters, the top of the tower provides the most breath-taking views of Florence, including a great perspective over the Duomo.
+You have to climb 416 steps to be rewarded with these views, but trust me it’s more than worth it.

-After touring the Palazzo Vecchio, you can continue Florence sightseeing by visiting the Boboli Gardens… Located in the grounds of the Pitti Palace, the former residence of the Medici family, these gardens provide the perfect place to get away from the crowds and to enjoy some downtime, which I found was definitely needed after a busy morning exploring Florence in a day.
+After touring the Palazzo Vecchio, you can continue Florence sightseeing by visiting the Boboli Gardens… Located in the grounds of the Pitti Palace, another former residence of the Medici family, these gardens provide the perfect place to get away from the crowds and enjoy some downtime, which I found was definitely needed after a busy morning exploring Florence in a day.

 TOP TIP: entrance to the gardens costs €10 (or €5 for EU citizens).